MakeCloudHQ/cloud-run-training/01-gcp-basics/04-discussion-topics.md

 4. Any blocking questions before we deploy Cloud Run?

 **Key takeaway**: You don't need to be experts, but you should have mental models of:
-- How GCP organizes resources
+- How Google Cloud organizes resources
 - How networking works at a high level
 - How IAM controls access